 Is the work you do different from Design Thinking?

 Yes.
-We have a process called Deep Change Model.
+We have a methodology called System Acupuncture.
 While we do make use of Design Thinking approaches in our work, our methodology acknowledges and integrates both system-level and human-level perspectives to design platforms for behavior change.
 Our methodology is best suited for looking at scaled interventions and development of "platform plays" and multiple "intervention pathways" that can be combined synergistically.

 What do you mean by platform?